Sol-cito/korean-air-crawler/README.md

+Add a new library to requirements.txt:
+    - pip freeze > requirements.txt

+Install all the dependencies:
-Go with: pip install -r requirements.txt
+    - pip install -r requirements.txt

 and start the main function.